 Situated in cleared remnants of an old dairy farm in Meadowbrook, Griffith University's Logan campus is at first, seemingly a green desert compared to the rich forests and landscaping of the Gold Coast and Nathan campuses.

-The flatland campus however may surprise you in that it contains over 220 species of plants of which 165 are native to the site.
-Within this relatively rich floristic environment of landscaped areas, open fields, lakes and a newly-planted native arboretum, over 70 birds, mammals, frogs and reptiles have been recently identified here with many more expected to be discovered in the coming years as the campus rehabilitates into its pre-clearing glory!
+The campus however may surprise you in that it contains over 300 species of plants of which around 230 are native.
+Within this relatively rich floristic environment of landscaped areas, open fields, lakes, bush tucker garden and a native arboretum there are over 90 bird, 6 mammal, 4 frog and 12 reptile species with many more to be discovered as the forests, gardens and wetlands grow.

 Field Based Forest Carbon Logan